Research Project: the Recruitment Game

 This is an original comedy tabletop roleplaying game about regular folk who decide to learn magic in the modern day – and accidentally unleash impending sorcerous Armageddon!
 Only they can stop it – assuming they can assemble the necessary ingredients for an ancient ritual they barely understand.
 And they only have two hours…

-This is my first fully-formed tabletop RPG, designed for one-shot games which aren’t entirely serious.
-It’s been delayed a couple of times by various things, but I’m hoping to publish a version before the end of 2020, so watch this space.
+This is my first full tabletop RPG, designed for one-shot games which aren’t entirely serious.
+It’s been delayed a couple of times by various things, but I’m hoping to publish it this year.
+Watch this space!

 Every adventurer has to start somewhere!
 Dungeon Time is a storytelling game workshop for kids who want to get into fantasy adventure roleplaying.
 It involves simple, easy-to-learn rules for generating your own dungeon-crawling adventures – without even needing a Dungeon Master!

 If you – or your kids – have been to a workshop and would like to play some more, I’ve made the character sheet available below, though you can also just make your own using some blank paper.
 If you’d like me to run Dungeon Time for a library, classroom or any group of kids, get in touch!
 I have versions suitable for 5-8 year olds and 9-12 year olds.
-(For older kids I have a separate learn-to-play Dungeons & Dragons workshop.)
+I’m also working on a standalone set of rules.

 A Mysterious Wanderer in the Fourth Dimension